stevej2608/solid-realworld/README.md

 #### VSCODE debugging

+In the vscode terminal window run the following command:

     pnpm dev

-Press F5 in VSCODE, a Chrome browser window will open.
-Set breakpoints as required.
+Then press F5 in VSCODE, a Chrome browser window will open.

+Set breakpoints and modify the code as required.
+Hot module replacement (HMR) is enabled.

-A debug template is included for Firefox.
+A debug template for Firefox is included.

 ## LOC